Orson Welles vs Robert Wise

 THOMAS: He left you in charge of post-production?

 WISE: He left me and Jack Moss, who was his business manager, in charge.
-So, Welles wasn’t around when the picture was edited and scoring was done and he had nothing to do with the final scoring.
+So, Welles wasn’t around when the picture was edited and the scoring was done and so, he had nothing to do with the final scoring.
 At a certain point the studio became concerned because they had a lot of money tied up in the picture; about a million dollars, which was a big budget in those days.
-So we went out for some previews with our work print.
+So, after we got it all finished we went out for some previews with our work print.
+Orson was not up here when we previewed the film.
 We’d usually preview a picture in one of the local theaters that could play separate picture and sound tracks.
 We’d get a temp track and go out and do a sneak preview.

 THOMAS: Did you preview KANE?

 WISE: No, we didn’t on KANE.
 There were no previews.
 But the studio decided they wanted to have a test screening for THE MAGNIFICENT AMBERSONS.
 We had sent Welles a print and he wanted some changes made which we made and we took the picture off to preview.
 It was standard practice to take a picture out and we took this one to Pomona.
 We all thought we had a smashing picture, a marvelous picture.
 We really thought we had a classic film.
 But the preview was just a disaster; an absolute disaster .
 The worst I’ve ever experienced.
+They walked out in droves and was as disastrous a preview as you could possibly imagine.
 Thinking we had a smash hit, and to have people just laugh at it and walk out, boy, it’s tough.
 The audience disliked it; the audience didn’t like it at all and they wouldn’t sit still through it.
 In the first reel they walked out in droves and during the course of the film a lot of people left.
 It was long and they didn’t find it interesting.
 They laughed at a lot of it at inappropriate times and laughed at some of the performances.
 They were laughing and laughed at Aggie Moorehead’s character all through the thing and it was an absolute disaster.
 As disastrous a preview as you could possibly imagine.
 It was just terrible.
 A lot of people just couldn’t stand the film.
 The studio was naturally very upset.
 They had a lot of money in this film and they wanted to get it out and their edict was, “we’ve got to get a picture that the audience will sit for and that we can release.”
 So what were we going to do with it?
 Welles was in South America making a film for the government.
 RKO was fed up with Welles.
-Jack Moss, Welles’ man here and an associate producer on the film and I were kind of caught in the middle between Orson and his inability to come up here and do anything about it.
+So, Jack Moss–Welles’ man here, and an associate producer on the film–and I were kind of caught in the middle.
+We were between Orson and his inability to come up here to do anything about it but still wanting a voice in it and on the other hand the studio which wanted to get something done with this film that would allow them to release it.
+That’s literally it.
 We had a picture with major problems.
 As I recall, it was a long picture so we decided to take it back and do some editing and try to cut out some of the places where the laughs were bad